 I never received any notices or calls.
 [About a year] later, I received a call regarding my past due American Express account.
 The caller did not sound legitimate, so I hung up.
 A week went by and I received a second call and it sounded like the same person, and I hung up again.

 I decided to call American Express directly and it was confirmed my account went to collections.
 I tried asking the American Express representative questions about the situation, but the rep would not answer any since the account was in collections.
-I called back the next day and tried reaching a supervisor and was not able to get anywhere so I gave up.
+The next day I called back and tried reaching a supervisor and was not able to get anywhere so I gave up.

 I called back the collection agency and came to terms and sent in a check.
 I thought my record was cleared.
 Guess again.